MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 1. Add a JavaScript file.

-2. Link the JavaScript file to a view.
+2. Link a view to the JavaScript file.

 3. Write the code of the JavaScript file.